keylimesoda/MaddenAmp/readme.txt

 3. FEATURES
 ===========

+* (NEW) Better editing of Salary.
+Changes should be effecting Team Salary too now

+* (NEW) Editing of RFA Minimum Tenders and Salary Cap in Franchise files

 * Editing of some Coach attributes

-* (NEW) Adding/removing of injuries with full description and bug fixes
+* Adding/removing of injuries with full description and bug fixes

 * Delete function